Understanding tree growth for the sustainable management of a popular tropical timber species

-Afrormosia (or Assamela, Pericopsis elata) is a hardwood flagship species native to Central and West Africa, and is one of the most harvested and most valuable in the DRC.
-Thanks to its exceptional properties it is very popular for instance with furniture makers and interior designers and architects (for parquet floors, terraces, window frames etc.)
+Afrormosia (or Assamela, Pericopsis elata) is a flagship hardwood native to Central and West Africa, and is one of the most harvested and most valuable in the DRC.
+Thanks to its exceptional properties it is very popular for instance with furniture makers and interior designers and architects (for parquet floors, terraces, window frames, etc.)

-Afrormosia, however, is potentially very vulnerable: as a light demanding species at a young age it does not regenerate well naturally in Central Africa’s closed canopy forests.
-Its trees are increasingly harvested, more and more under the radar of the authorities, jeopardizing its very existence.
+Afrormosia, however, is potentially very vulnerable.
+A light demanding species at a young age, it does not regenerate well naturally in Central Africa’s closed canopy forests.
+Meanwhile, its trees are being increasingly harvested, more and more under the radar of the authorities, jeopardizing its very existence.

 The species is therefore classified as endangered on the Red List of the International Union for Conservation of Nature (IUCN) and its international trade is regulated by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 A better understanding of how afrormosia regenerates and how to support its regeneration process can contribute to the protection of the species.

 To unravel the tree's growth pattern, researchers from the RMCA, CIFOR (Center for International Forestry Research) and R&SD (Resources and Synergies Development) are carefully studying the growth of afrormosia trees on a plantation in Kisangani (DRC).
 The researchers are using so-called Nelder wheels, an experimental setting where trees are planted in concentric circles.
 Trees in the centre are very close to each other, and are planted farther away from each other as the radius of the circle expands outwards.
 In this way, the researchers can assess the impact of distance on tree growth and mortality.
 This will allow researchers to provide foresters with guidelines on how to efficiently plant seedlings of the species.